-The HCC Campus Police composes the Annual Security Report.
-This report contains three calendar years of reported crimes that occurred on campus, public area contiguous to the campus, or property owned, leased or controlled by Hagerstown Community College.
-The statistics include information reported to Campus Security Authorities (CSA) and crimes reported to outside law enforcement agencies (Washington County Sheriff's Office).
+The HCC Campus Police Department composes the Annual Security Report.
+This report contains three calendar years of reported Clery crimes that occurred on campus, public area contiguous to the campus, or property owned, leased or controlled by Hagerstown Community College.
+The statistics include information reported to HCC Campus Police, to Campus Security Authorities (CSA), and crimes reported to outside law enforcement agencies (Washington County Sheriff's Office).
+Members from the Campus Police Department meet with the Title IX team to discuss cases and ensure all mandated crimes are reported in the ASR.
 Each year before October 1, all employees and members of the college community are notified by email that the Annual Security Report has been posted on the college's website and can be accessed at the following link: www.hagerstowncc.edu/campus-police-annual-security-report.

-Hard copies of this report will be provided upon request by contacting the HCC Campus Police office at 240-500-2312 or 240-500-2334.
+Hard copies of this report will be provided upon request by contacting the HCC Campus Police office at 240-500-2308 or 240-500-2334.
+The Chief of Campus Police can also be contacted at 240-500-2501.